MatiRuiz99/MatiRuiz99/README.md

 My name is Matias Ruiz, and I'm a Full Stack Developer specialized in **React.js, .NET 8, and MySQL**.
 I completed my **Programming Technician degree at UTN in Argentina**.
-🎮 Currently working with a teammate on a **personal web app for reviewing video games (review-app-woad.vercel.app)**. 🎮
+🎮 Currently working with a teammate on a **[personal web app for reviewing video games](https://review-app-git-main-ignacioff56s-projects.vercel.app/home)**. 🎮

 ### 🚀 About Me
 - 💻 Passionate about web development and always eager to learn new technologies.